BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Three phase outlet

 Connecting a 3 resistor element to a three phase outlet requires connecting 5 wires; phase 1-3 (L1 - L3), neutral (N) and protective earth (PE).
 How to connect your element is shown in the figure below, with a photo showing how to configure the metal strips.
 How to determine the current drawn by the element is described in the example.
-As discussed in the [Mains](#three-phase) section, always connect your BrewPi 3-phase heating elements in the star configuration shown here.
+As discussed in the [Mains](#three-phase) section, always connect your 3-phase heating elements in the star configuration shown here.
 The 400V AC of the delta configuration will draw too much current and fry your element (fire hazard).
 When your 3 phase outlet comes without a neutral (N), it can be omitted as discussed [before](#three-phase).

 ![3-Phase power](../images/3-phase-connect-3.svg)

 **Example:**
-- Round BrewPi heating element [#4](#round) has three resistors and draws a current of 14.5A per phase when connected to a 230V three phase outlet.
+- Round heating element [#4](#round) has three resistors and draws a current of 14.5A per phase when connected to a 230V three phase outlet.

 The wires connected to your element should be of sufficient gauge (diameter) to transport the current, and the current should not exceed the maximum current of your circuit breaker.
 More about wire gauge in the next section.

 ### Wire gauge

 The wires connected to your element should be of sufficient diameter (gauge) to transport the current drawn by your element.
 In the US and Canada diameters of electrical wires are standardized in the American Wire Gauge (AWG) standard.
 Bigger diameter wires get a lower number.
 Typical 14-gauge wires and cables can carry 15A of current, 12-gauge can carry 20A.
 In Europe and most of the rest of the world, electrical wires are specified by their cross-sectional area measured in square millimeters (mm<sup>2</sup>).
-For instance, the 3 and 5 wire cables we [sell](https://store.brewpi.com/temperature-control/cables) at BrewPi consist of 2.5mm<sup>2</sup> wires and can carry 16A of current.
-When unsure, ask your local hardware store or electrician about the required cable diameter for your element.
+For instance, the 3 and 5 wire cables we sell in the [store](https://store.brewpi.com/temperature-control/cables) consist of 2.5mm<sup>2</sup> wires and can carry 16A of current.
+When unsure, ask your local hardware store or electrician about the required cable diameter for your element.s

-TODO: maximum kabel stroom staat niet in de store, hoe mee om gaan?

 ## Installation

-To install the heating element in your kettle requires creating a 1-2" hole in the kettle wall.
+To install the heating element in your kettle requires creating a 32.5 or 47mm hole in the kettle wall.
 Drill bits are not available at these diameters, and so we recommend you get a sheet metal hole punch for a nice, clean hole in your kettle without any burrs.

 ![Hole Punch](../images/hole-punch.jpg)

 We sell hole punches in the [store](https://store.brewpi.com/mashing/tools), which one you should get is listed in the table below.
-The hole punches are a little bigger to accommodate the thread of the element.
+The hole punches can be used for a wall thickness up to 1.6mm in stainless steel, 2.0mm in softer metals.
 For tri-clamp elements we assume you have a kettle with a tri-clamp ferrule preinstalled, or know what you are doing when welding one on there.

 | Element type |   Thread |         Hole punch |
 |--------------|---------:|-------------------:|
 | Round        | 1.5" BSP |     [47mm][HP47mm] |
 | Foldback     |   1" BSP | [32.5mm][HP32-5mm] |

-Hole punches require a small pilot hole for the bolt that pulls the cutter through the wall.
+The hole punches require a 14mm pilot hole for the M12 bolt that pulls the cutter through the wall.
+The bolt itself requires a 10mm Allen key to tighten.
 When drilling in stainless steel we advise you to get a cobalt head drill bit, and a low-speed, high-torque drill.
 We advise you to cool your drill bit with running oil / water while drilling.

-A 40mm adjustable wrench is needed to pull the cutter through the kettle wall, and tighten the locknut of the heating element.
+TODO: Frank sleutelgrootte controleren

+#### Element position

+The flange of the heating element is flat, and your kettle wall is round.
+Hence the kettle wall will flatten when tightening the heat element locknut during installation.
+For a proper seal, the kettle wall should be able to flex a little.
+The edge where the kettle floor transitions into the side wall is very rigid.
+Install the heating element (center point / pilot hole) about 10cm (4in) above the kettle floor to allow for a proper flex of the kettle wall.

+TODO: Elco foto maken vervlakte ketelwand, risico scheuren ketelwand noemen?

 [HP47mm]: https://store.brewpi.com/mashing/tools/q-max-sheet-metal-hole-punch-47mm
 [HP32-5mm]: https://store.brewpi.com/mashing/tools/q-max-sheet-metal-hole-punch-32-5mm

-TODO: Verhaal over heating element hoogte boven de bodem?
-TODO: vraag Elco, maximale wanddikte hole punch noemen?
-Beetje laag...

 ## Operation